AsteriskAmpersand/Ice-Experimental/README.md

 ### Maximum Might ###
 Maximum Might has been temporarily reworked on Experimental to help with testing a new skill conditional to offer a playstyle that utilizes i-frames less frequently.
 Dodging too frequently (especially in quick succession) will result in the skill having a low-uptime.
 - Provides an Affinity Bonus of 10/20/30/40/50 by level (same as Maximum Might) when active.
-- Uses a new resource ranging from 0.0 to 15.0, which passively regenerates at a rate of 1.0 per second, continuously.
+- Uses a new resource ranging from 0.0 to 20.0, which passively regenerates at a rate of 1.0 per second, continuously.
-- Affinity Bonus is active when at or above 10.0 resource.
+- Affinity Bonus is active when at or above 15.0 resource.
+- Different evasion actions will consume varying amounts of resource:
-- Most evasive actions will cost about 5.0 resource.
-(Step dodges and LBG slide will cost a reduced amount of about 2.5 resource.)
+  - Most evasion actions consume 5.0 resource.
-- The resource only affects the activation of the Affinity Bonus, and does not prevent Hunters from dodging normally.
+  - Step evades consume 3.75 resource.
+  - Combo evade actions (ex: Step + Slide/Roll/Step) consume 5.0 resource in total (3.75 for the initial step, 1.25 for the follow-up action).

 ## Experimental Weapon Changes ##
 The changes below are in addition to (or overwrite) changes from Stable.
 See Stable's change log for full weapon details.